-Alcohol is one of the most popular recreational drugs in the United States.
-An estimated 15.1 million adults live with alcohol use disorder.
-People who have developed a dependence on alcohol experience uncomfortable physical and psychological symptoms when they discontinue alcohol use and these symptoms characterize alcohol withdrawal syndrome.
+Alcohol is one of the most popular recreational drugs in the U.S. An estimated 15.1 million adults live with alcohol use disorder.
+People who have developed a dependence on alcohol experience uncomfortable physical and psychological symptoms when they discontinue alcohol use, which characterize alcohol withdrawal syndrome.
 Extreme cases of alcohol withdrawal can be fatal.
 People with moderate to severe alcohol use disorders should only undergo detox and withdrawal under the supervision of medical professionals.

 Related Topic: Alcohol Use Disorder

 Among the effects of alcohol abuse is the development of alcohol tolerance, meaning that ever-increasing amounts of alcohol are required to achieve the desired effect.
-If chronic alcohol use continues, physical symptoms of withdrawal will occur when alcohol use is discontinued.
-Symptoms and signs of alcohol dependence include an inability to stop drinking without physical and psychological symptoms including trembling, nausea or vomiting and intense cravings that go away when alcohol consumption is resumed.
+If chronic alcohol use continues, physical withdrawal symptoms will occur when alcohol use is stopped.
+Symptoms and signs of alcohol dependence include an inability to stop drinking without physical and psychological symptoms, including trembling, nausea or vomiting and intense cravings that go away when alcohol consumption is resumed.

 What Causes Alcohol Withdrawal?